peepo3663/inner-circle-app/team1.md

 ### Raef Youssef

 My name is Raef.
 I like to identify myself as a data scientist and a tech enthusiast.
 I do not come from software development background, but was always interested in the subject.
 I first learned coding when I was 12 and it was Visual Basic.
 I know a bit about CGI, data and coding, and I hope that someday to combine all three in a project.
 Something like a digital twin for a smart city.

+### Michael Ranasinghe

+My name is Michael Ranasinghe.
+I did my bachelor's in biomedical engineering, and for about the past 2 years have worked as a programmer at Mass Gen. I'm pretty familiar in C++, Python, and MATLAB (it would be a cardinal sin to be unfamiliar with the language, since it is heavily used in the biomedical community).
+I have a golden retriever, whose name is Henry :).
+In my free time, I enjoy to run and develop new apps!